jhpyle/docassemble/_docs/api.md

    not a [JSON] object.
  - [400] "Problem setting variables" if there was an error while setting variables in the dictionary.
+ - [400] "Failure to assemble interview" if the interview generates an error.

-Response on success: [204]
+Response on success: [200], but if `question` is set to `0`, then [204].

-Body of response: empty.
+Body of response: a [JSON] representation of the current question.
+This response is the same as that of [`/api/session/question`].
+However, if the `question` data value is set to `0`, then the response is empty.

-The `variables` object is converted from [JSON] to a [Python dict].
+When this API is called, the `variables` object is converted from [JSON] to a [Python dict].
 For each key/value pair in the [Python dict], an assignment statement is executed inside the interview dictionary.
 The key is used as the left side of the assignment operator and the value is used as the right side.

 For example, if `variables` is this [JSON] string: